 The data type compiler (coredx\ddl) is a HOST tool that generates code to be run on the TARGET platform.
-When the endian of the HOST is different than the endian of the TARGET, it is important to notify the DDL compiler, so that it can generate the correct marshal and un-marshal code for the TARGET platform.
-This is done using the "-e" option to the DDL compiler.
-See Chapter 11.10 for additional information on the DDL compiler.
+When the endian of the HOST is different than the endian of the TARGET, it is important to notify the data type compiler, so that it can generate the correct marshal and un-marshal code for the TARGET platform.
+This is done using the "-e" option to the data typecompiler.
+See the Using the CoreDX DDS Data Type Compiler section for additional information on the CoreDX DDS data type compiler.